jamesdonoh/data-mining/report.md

 The `Number_of_Vehicles` and `Number_of_Casualties` fields in the *Accidents* file indicate the number of related rows in the other two files.
 For example, if `Number_of_Vehicles` is `2`, there will be two rows in the *Vehicles* file with the same `Accident_Reference`, having a `Vehicle_Reference` of 1 and 2 respectively.
 The same applies to casualties.

+## Applicability of data mining techniques

+### Literature review

+Hill [-@hill] evaluated the usefulness of several cluster analysis methods in identifying relatively homogenous groups of accidents from the STATS19 data for further investigation.
+Two-step, CHAID and cross-tabulation were considered, with the last two yielding the most promising results.
+The author found two-step cluster analysis as requiring too much subjective intervention by the analyst and producing less 'transparent' results than the other two methods.

 # Data Analysis

 As the data set contains over 70 attributes this section will focus only on selected attributes as illustrations of the process of data analysis.